Relating hadronic CP-violation to higher-twist distributions

-where $m_N$ is the nucleon mass.
-The good thing about the relations in Eq. \eqref{eq:matching} is that they are preserved exactly by one-loop corrections.
+with $m_N$ the nucleon mass.
+The relations in Eq. \eqref{eq:matching} are preserved exactly by one-loop corrections in chiral perturbation theory.
 The matchings are violated by $O(p^4)$ counterterms but the amount of violation is in general not larger than 10\%.

 It is instructive to write Eq. \eqref{eq:matching} as